Blog

 While it was initially asserted by health authorities that cloth face coverings are ineffective, it is now an established fact that they are just as effective as surgical masks in a community setting.

-Surgical masks and respirators ought to be saved for healthcare workers in which their usefulness can truly be utilized in the face of continuous exposure.
+Surgical masks and respirators ought to be saved for healthcare workers because their usefulness can truly be utilized in the face of continuous exposure.
 Cloth face masks should instead be employed by members of the general public as a more comfortable and cost-effective alternative.[12]

 4. Only Those at Most Risk Need Bother Wearing a Facemask